-The City Manager or designee shall provide the initial screening of Monument proposals to determine if the proposed Monument complies with the provisions of this Policy including without limitation, to evaluate the suitability of the proposed Monument site, if any.
-The City Manager (or designee) shall decide whether to forward the proposal for further review or to decline further City consideration of the proposed Monument based upon considerations consistent with this Policy.
-If the City Manager's decision is to conduct further review of the proposal, the City Manager or designee, shall refer the proposal to the appropriate department for consultation and the City's commission/s (ie. Parks and Recreation, Cultural Arts, Human Relations) most closely associated with the proposed site and objectives of the Monument.
-If there is a doubt regarding the appropriate commission, the City Manager shall determine the appropriate commission for review of the proposal.
-The department shall prepare a report for consideration by the commission, and coordinate with all other departments and commissions that are relevant to the proposed monument.
-The commission/s shall review the proposed Monument to make an advisory recommendation to the City Manager regarding the Monument based upon the factors set forth in this Policy and the Review Criteria set forth below.
+- The City Manager or designee shall provide the initial screening of monument proposals to determine if the proposed monument complies with the provisions of this framework (policy) including without limitation, to evaluate the suitability of the proposed monument site, if any. - The City Manager (or designee) shall decide whether to forward the proposal for further review or to decline further City consideration of the proposed monument based upon considerations consistent with this framework (policy). - If the City Manager's decision is to conduct further review of the proposal, the City Manager or designee, shall refer the proposal to the appropriate department/s for consultation and the City's commission/s (ie. Parks and Recreation, Cultural Arts, Human Relations) most closely associated with the proposed site and objectives of the Monument.
+If there is a doubt regarding the appropriate commission, the City Manager shall determine the appropriate commission for review of the proposal. - The City Manager or department shall prepare a report for consideration by the commission, and coordinate with all other departments and commissions that are relevant to the proposed monument. - The commission/s shall review the proposed monument to make an advisory recommendation to the City Manager regarding the monument based upon the factors set forth in this framework (Policy) and the Review Criteria set forth below.

-Each Monument applicant or donor shall be informed in writing of their right to appeal the City
+Each monument applicant or donor shall be informed in writing of their right to appeal the City Manager's decision in the monument donation/application materials prepared by the City.

-Manager's decision in the Monument donation/application materials prepared by the City.
-If a proposed for a proposed Monument disagrees with the City Manager's decision regarding a proposed Monument, the proponent may submit a written appeal of the City Manager's decision to the City Manager within 30 calendar days of the City Manager's decision.
-The City Manager and the overseeing commission/s shall evaluate the merits of the appeal and determine whether to forward the appeal to City Council pursuant to the Council meeting rules.
-City Council shall make a final determination on the approval or denial of the Monument proposal by evaluating (i) the merits of the Monument proposal based upon the criteria set forth in this Policy, (ii) City Manager's reason for denial, (iii) the results of any staff review of the proposal, and (iv) the recommendations of the appropriate City Commission.
-4
+• If a proponent for a proposed monument disagrees with the City Manager's decision regarding a proposed monument, the proponent may submit a written appeal of the City Manager's decision to the City Manager within 30 calendar days of the City Manager's decision.

+- The City Manager and the overseeing commission/s shall evaluate the merits of the appeal and determine whether to forward the appeal to City Council pursuant to the Council meeting rules. - City Council shall make a final determination on the approval or denial of the Monument proposal by evaluating (i) the merits of the Monument proposal based upon the criteria set forth in this framework (Policy), (ii) City Manager's reason for denial, (iii) the results of any staff review of the proposal, and (iv) the recommendations of the appropriate City Commission.